-I was pretty thin when I first became pregnant.
-I was a healthy vegan and weighed 125lbs.
+I was thin when I first became pregnant.
+In fact, I was the healthiest I had ever been.

-A few months into my pregnancy my hormones made feel a bit crazy about food, and I lost my “filter.”
+Within 2 months into my pregnancy, my hormones made feel a bit crazy about food, and I lost my “filter.”

-I ended up gaining too much weight during my pregnancy!
-While I tried to still eat lots of healthy foods, I also ate lots of not so healthy foods too.
+I ended up gaining too much weight during my pregnancy.
+(Seriously, wayy too much) While I tried to still eat lots of healthy foods, I also ate lots of not so healthy foods too.

 Here are a few things I learned from that first pregnancy, to prevent the extreme weight gain the second time around.

 First, though let’s go over some pregnancy weight gain basics.

 Although weight gain recommendations during pregnancy have varied from year to year, the current weight gain recommended for pregnant women is 25-30 pounds.

 This number is based on how much your body needs to gain for a healthy pregnancy and baby and is split up into several categories.

 (*Before we go too deep, don’t think of this as a how to avoid gaining weight during pregnancy post.
 Instead, it’s more of a how to keep healthy and protect your body post.
 We DO NOT want any malnourished babies or mamas!
 Just wanted to clarify that here and now.)